rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 ### R plots

 In case you optimize exactly 1 or 2 parameters, P2Rank will try to produce plots of various statistics using R language.
-For that you need to have `Rscript` on the Path.
-Some libraries in R need to be installed.
+For that, you need to have `Rscript` on the PATH.
+Some libraries in R need to be installed first.
 ~~~sh
 sudo apt install r-base
 sudo R -e "install.packages('ggplot2', dependencies=TRUE, repos='http://cran.us.r-project.org')"